 - 1. Remove the nose sleeve from the Probe, wash the EC cell and the sleeve in clean water, dry thoroughly, then replace the nose sleeve. - 2.
 Drop the Probe into a calibration bottle filled with EC Calibration Standard and agitate to remove any air bubbles from inside the sleeve. - 3.
-Ensure the liquid level is above the top row of holes in the nose sleeve.
+Ensure the liquid level is at least 30mm above the plastic sleeve.
 Low liquid level will result in erroneous EC calibration. - 4.
-Connect the Probe to a PC running LeveLinkTM and wait until the temperature and EC measurements are completely stable. - 5.
-Ensure the temperature of the solution is between 5°C and 40°C (41°F -104°F). - 6.
-Enter the EC value of your calibration solution at 25°C into the EC Cal Standard box.
-If using Aquaread® RapidCalTM, this value would be 2570. - 7.
+Connect the Probe to a PC running LeveLink[TM] and wait until the temperature and EC measurements are completely stable. - 5.
+Ensure the temperature of the solution is between 5°C and 40°C (41°F -104°F). - Enter the EC value of your calibration solution at 25°C into the EC Cal Standard box.
+If using Aquaread[®] RapidCal[TM], this value would be 2570. - 7.
+Check again that the temperature reading is COMPLETLY stable. - 8.
 Click the 'Calibrate EC' button.